 How to Convert a Nationwide PDF Bank Statement to CSV or Excel

 Nationwide Building Society — the UK's largest building society — provides statements as PDF files.
 Unlike the major high street banks, Nationwide's Internet Banking offers no CSV or Excel export option at all.
-Here's how to convert those PDF statements into clean, structured data — for free, in under a minute.
+Here's how to convert those PDF statements into clean, structured data — for free, in a few seconds.

 By Jack Whitehead 1 March 2026 5 min read